 The right plan depends on what is driving the anxiety.
 For some people it is panic.
 For others it is trauma stress, depression, OCD, sleep problems, chronic pressure, or a nervous system that never fully powers down after work.

 RSLNT evaluates anxiety symptoms alongside mood, trauma history, sleep, medication history, and daily function.
-Care may include counseling, medication management, and TMS evaluation when major depression or OCD is also part of the clinical picture.
+Care may include counseling, medication management, skills support, and a separate depression or OCD pathway when those symptoms are also part of the clinical picture.

 Persistent, uncontrollable worry about everyday situations